What is car insurance?

 For example, you have a $500 deductible, hit a telephone pole, and your car repairs cost $2,000.
 You'll pay $500, and your insurer pays the remaining $1,500.
 You can choose your deductible amount from the options offered by your insurer.

 The higher your deductible, the more of the claim expense you're responsible for.
 That means your out-of-pocket costs will be higher, but you'll have a lower overall rate, and vice versa.

 Maintenance, mechanical failures, and wear and tear to your vehicle aren't covered by auto insurance.
 If your vehicle is disabled anywhere in the United States or Canada, Progressive's roadside assistance coverage can pay for a tow to the nearest mechanic.

 How to get car insurance

-We'll ask easy questions, and you can customize your coverages.
+We ask easy questions, and you customize your coverages.

 Call a rep

-Talk with a licensed representative who can help you through the process.
+Talk with a licensed representative who can guide you through the process.

 Through an agent

-Connect with a licensed independent agent in your area.
+Connect with an independent agent in your area.